kuzaxak/blog/content/posts/2024-03-23-pg-pglogical-debugging.md

 If you see `down` status, you can check logs and grep for `pglogical apply` and then `ERROR`.
 You may have some conflicts in schema.

-Message in logs may look like:
+Log messages may look like:

 ```
 [2641263]: [5-1] 65705192.284d6f 1848030187 databse_name [unknown] pglogical apply 16794:4247138421 ERROR: null value in column "ccy" of relation "report" violates not-null constraint
 ```

-In my case, I had a replication status of `replicating`.
-To check what exactly was wrong, I ran the following query to get data per table for the synced database:
+If the replication status is `replicating`, you can investigate further by running the following query to get data per table for the synced database:

 ```sql
 SELECT